 A hysterosalpingogram (HSG) is an X-ray test.
 It looks at the inside of the uterus and fallopian tubes and the area around them.
-It often is done for women who are having a hard time getting pregnant (infertility).
+It may be done if you are having a hard time getting pregnant (infertility).

 Why It Is Done